coert/ha-duco/README.md

 Home Assistant integration for Ducobox Energy Wtw-units

-NEW in v2.4.1:
+NEW in v2.5.0:

+- Added setting configuration values for nodes
+- Fixed some naming inconsistencies

+v2.4.1:

-- added ventilation fan speed control (AUTO, MAN1, MAN2, MAN3) for relevant nodes.
+- Added ventilation fan speed control (AUTO, MAN1, MAN2, MAN3) for relevant nodes.
-- added identify switch to nodes
+- Added identify switch to nodes
-- fixed api key update bug
+- Fixed api key update bug

 # Attribution

 This code started out as a side project based on: